lolaodelola/lits-blog/content/posts/five-years-on.md

 ---
 ![Tiffany Haddish exclaiming "I made it"](https://media.giphy.com/media/877CH47AxmFkAadY6Z/giphy.gif)

 It's been five years in the (tech) game and honestly, if it wasn't for my current job, I would have capped it at four.
-When I first got in, I always used to imagine where I'd be five years in, a senior engineer at a small company doing important or at least interesting work that was changing the world for better.
+When I first got in, I always used to imagine where I'd be five years in; a senior engineer at a small company doing important or at least interesting work that was changing the world for better.

 ![Man stifling his laughter](https://media.giphy.com/media/fBG7UnBi7QtePFHEnk/giphy.gif)